Race relations: In the United States

 Sociologist Everett Hughes published a collection of Park's articles in 1950, seven years after Park's death.
-The beginnings of the Civil Rights Movement in the 1950s caused interest in the study of race, and Park's work became a founding text in the emerging field named "race relations."
-African-American scholars had little more than token representation in this field.
+The beginnings of the civil rights movement in the 1950s caused interest in the study of race, and Park's work became a founding text in the emerging field named "race relations."

-Because the field of race relations imagined steady progress, it failed to predict the radical upheavals of the Civil Rights Movement in the 1960s.
-Everett Hughes delivered an address at the American Sociological Association (of which he was president) titled Race Relations and the Sociological Imagination in which Hughes confessed the failure of prediction: "Why did social scientists — and sociologists in particular — not foresee the explosion of collective action of Negro Americans toward immediate full integration into American society?"
+Because race relations model imagined steady progress of whites, it failed to predict the radical upheavals of the civil rights movement in the 1960s.
+Everett Hughes delivered an address at the American Sociological Association (of which he was president) titled Race Relations and the Sociological Imagination in which Hughes confessed the failure of prediction: "Why did social scientists — and sociologists in particular — not foresee the explosion of collective action of Negro Americans demanding immediate full integration into American society?"
+African American scholars had little more than token representation in this field.
+Race relations model was considered by them as a failure of white social science.

 The Kerner Report, commissioned by the US government in 1967 to study the causes of 1960s race riots, said that the Watts riots of 1965 "shocked all who had been confident that race relations were improving in the North."
 The report clarified that the major cause of the riots was white racism, and recommended job creation measures and police reform.
 President Lyndon B. Johnson discarded the report's recommendations.